Divorce can be a complex and financially straining process, especially when it comes to determining who pays the f...Read more

 While many couples turn to divorce to end their lives together, some might find a viable option in a legal separation.
 Separation is quite similar to a divorce, with the exception that the couple is still legally married.
 Colorado doesn’t require much for couples to request a separation.

-If you’re considering a legal separation, you might be wondering if you qualify under Colorado law or if you should reach out to Aurora separation lawyers.
+If you’re considering a legal separation, you might be wondering if you qualify under Colorado law or if you should reach out to an Aurora Legal Separation Lawyer.
 It’s likely that you do qualify, and having an attorney on your side can help ensure the process goes smoothly and that your legal rights are protected.

 The three-month waiting period is designed to encourage couples to negotiate the terms of their separation agreement.
 They need to settle on issues such as asset division, alimony, child support, and child custody.
 If you are unable to negotiate an agreement, the court will decide one on your behalf.
 After the court order is signed, each spouse can live their separate life as long as they adhere to the separation agreement.
 If one spouse decides they want to get divorced, they must wait a minimum of six months after the court order is signed.

 If you decide to get divorced after the waiting period, our separation attorneys can then help you with every step of that process.
 We can also help if you decide not to be separated any longer.

 This is also basically the same as Colorado’s divorce process, with a tweak or two.
 You must reside in the state for at least three months before you are eligible to file a legal separation here.